Wealth comes from what you belong to, not what belongs to you.

 The old konohiki system, under which a chief appointed an agent or steward to manage his lands and collect his taxes, was replaced by a system under which each owner determined for himself the best use to which his land might be put, being free to cultivate, lease, or sell at will… For the foreigners, certainly, it was the beginning of a new era; but for the Hawaiian commoners it was the beginning of the end.
 In their first exercise of free choice they chose to uproot themselves.
 They were liberated at last from the burdensome tax payments to the chiefs that had kept them tied to the land, and most of them found more interesting things to do than grow taro, which required a long time and a lot of hard work.
 The idea of the kuleana, the small freehold lot cultivated as an independent family farm, never took hold.
 In the old days the taro patch and the family had flourished together; a single word, ohana, served to describe both a cluster of taro roots and a family group.
 The Great Mahele, the great division, cut the connection, because once the commoner was free to buy land he was also free to sell it, and that was a freedom he understood.
 So the great division became the great dispossession.
 By the end of the nineteenth century white men owned four acres of land for every one owned by a native, and this included chiefs’ lands.
 The commoners had had their moment, and it had passed by.
 They were left with not much more than a terrible sense of deprivation.

-When you read this description of Hawaii long ago, you might reflect with pity on what happened to the poor natives, those innocent indigenous people who could not have known what kind of damage the newcomers would inflict on their ancient way of life.
+When you read this account of 19th century Hawaii, you might reflect with pity on what happened to the poor natives, those innocent indigenous people who could not have known what kind of damage the newcomers would inflict on their ancient way of life.
 There is a tendency to think of a clear dichotomy between the ways of the white man and the ways of the dark-skinned hunter-gatherers whose culture was destined to be replaced by that of the former.
 However, pre-contact Hawaii was far from being the classic hunter-gatherer culture described in anthropology textbooks.
 The land was so fertile that it led to the growth of an agrarian feudal culture that would have been perfectly understood by any European of the 15th century.
 In fact, what happened in Hawaii in the 19th century was similar to the termination of the English commons, known as the Enclosures, which began in the 17th century and forced English commoners off rural lands and into the factories of the industrial age, or onto ships that took them to the New World to work as indentured servants—a move which turned them into accessories in the dispossession of the native inhabitants there.
-So if Europeans and North Americans pity what happened to Hawaiian peasants in the 19th century, they must also pity their ancestors and the loss of their indigenous heritage.
+So if Europeans and North Americans pity Hawaiian peasants in the 19th century, they must also pity their own ancestors and the loss of their indigenous heritage.
 In fact, they must also pity themselves in the present age because attempts in the 20th century to regain the commons (known by demonized term “socialism”) have also been reversed with devastating effects.
-Every generation we get sold and bought again and relearn the same painful lesson.
+Every generation people get sold and bought again and relearn the same painful lesson.
 Anthropologist David Harvey explained the modern dispossession in a recent interview:

 The main argument about accumulation by dispossession rests on the idea that when people run out of the capacity to make things or provide services, then they set up a system which extracts wealth from other people, and that extraction then becomes the center of their activities.
 And one of the ways in which that extraction can occur is by creating new commodity markets where there were none before.
 For example, when I was younger, higher education in Europe was essentially a public good.
 Increasingly, it has become a private activity.
 Health service is another.
 So many of these areas which you would consider not to be commodities in the ordinary sense become commodities.
 Housing for the lower income populations was often seen as a social obligation, but now increasingly it has to be provided through the market… So you impose a market logic on areas in which you really shouldn’t.